Frequently Asked Questions About the Transition

 Will you have an app?

-We expect to have an app available in the near future, but there will not be an app when the system launches this summer.
+We expect to have an app available in the future.
 In the meantime, purchases can be made from smartphones and other mobile devices by accessing the ordering portal on the P&TS website through the browser on your device.

 Are there locations where ordering a parking permit from a mobile device might not work?